 Lastly, adaptive technology was designed to help individuals with visual impairments express themselves and carry out daily tasks.
 For example, there are free online programs that convert online text into voice messages, which can help survivors practice reading skills as long as they are following along.

-These are some great compensation techniques that you can use to improve your reading skills over the long-term while engaging in speech and language therapy.
+These are some great compensation techniques that you can use to improve your reading skills over the long-term while engaging in therapy.

 Overcoming Pure Alexia & Learning to Read After Brain Injury Again